Mark Barone paints the canine condition

 Dervan and Barone have a meeting with the Economic Development Department of the Metro Council on Dec.
 4, where they will discuss how Louisville can better work towards a “no-kill” goal.
 This is one of the many factors in whether An Act of Dog chooses to locate its museum here.
 One of the concepts they plan to bring to the EDD’s attention is No-Kill Advocacy Center Director Nathan J. Winograd’s 11-step “No-Kill Equation,” which provides cities with a pathway to attain a 90 percent save rate.

-Other aspects that are important to Dervan and Barone in choosing a city in which to locate their museum are freedom from ulterior movies on the part of city officials and not being forced out of space that they had been promised due to a rent hike.
+Other aspects that are important to Dervan and Barone in choosing a city in which to locate their museum are freedom from ulterior motives on the part of city officials and not being forced out of space that they had been promised due to a rent hike.

 Dervan and Barone are so adamant about what they want to see in a host city because they believe that their museum is on a different level than traditional animal-advocacy charities.
 Dervan contrasts the Kentucky Humane Society with An Act of Dog: “Kentucky Humane Society is a wonderful shelter, as all shelters that have a positive intent are, but it’s not no-kill.
 They don’t kill to make space anymore, but that’s kind of a loophole to kill for other reasons.
 They should step up and be no-kill.
 That’s our position on that, honestly.
 What we’re doing is giving our funds to shelters that are committed, 100 percent, to life.
 You make the decision.”